giorgospan/Selective-Overhead-Mirroring/README.md

       4. Worker receives the directory/file and stores it in MirrorServer's machine.

-  * **Shared Buffer** :
+  * **Shared Queue** :

      MirrorManagers and Workers act as producers and consumers respectively.
-Thus, in order to avoid race conditions occurred during the concurrent manipulation of the buffer by MirrorManager threads and Worker threads, we make use of condition variables.
+Thus, in order to avoid race conditions occurred during the concurrent manipulation of the buffer(queue) by MirrorManager threads and Worker threads, we make use of condition variables.
 Busy-waiting is not option due to its inefficiency.

 * **ContentServer :**